eMahtab/bidding-system-design/README.md

 What is the bid ?
 a.
 Pledge Super coin to buy the lavish item

 What is the BidBlitz Event ?
 a.
 It is event in which members submit the bids and at the end of the event , winner is decided based on some criteria (mentioned in the requirements)

 Requirements

 System should be able to add members and each member will have super coins assigned by system
 a.
-Number of super coins assigned by system should be greater than zero System should be able to add event where event name should be unique for each event
+Number of super coins assigned by system should be greater than zero

+System should be able to add event where event name should be unique for each event
 a.
-System can only add one event in a single day Members can register for the event and only registered members can participate in the event.
+System can only add one event in a single day

+Members can register for the event and only registered members can participate in the event.

 Members should be able to submit bids for a particular event as per the below conditions

 a.
 Member can only submit all bids at single go and at max 5 bids can be submitted

 b.
 Member should have atleast max of 5 bids super coins in his wallet

 i.
 Suppose member submit bids -> 100,500,400,800,900 ii.
-Then member should have at least 900 super coins available iii.
-Only the max bid would be deducted from the member wallet In above given example, only 900 super coins will be deducted from member wallet
+Then member should have at least 900 super coins available

+ii.
+Only the max bid would be deducted from the member wallet

+In above given example, only 900 super coins will be deducted from member wallet

 c.
 Each bid should be unique for the member for that event i.
 Suppose member submit 4 bids -> 100, 200, 300, 400 ii.
 As each bid has unique value
 d.
 Each bid should be greater than zero
 5. System admin will declare the winner.

 a.
 How is the winner decided?
 i.
-Member with lowest bid will be declared as winner ii.
+Member with lowest bid will be declared as winner

+ii.
 If the lowest bid is not unique then member who submitted lowest bid first will be declared as winner

 Bonus Requirement